- 4.8 overall rank based on 386+ Reviews

 - Requirements: Windows, macOS, Linux, Android and Raspberry Pi.
 10.35MB Size.

 With FlexiHub, you can make your host’s COM port accessible via the TCP/IP protocol so that any VM running on Hyper-V can be connected to that COM port in a couple of clicks.

-The software works by using the network to establish a virtual connection that enables serial data flows to be redirected to a Hyper-V instance.
-There are no complicated configuration procedures required.
-You can implement Hyper-V COM port redirection with just one click.
+The software works by using the network to establish a virtual connection to map serial ports (or passthrough USB devices) to Hyper-V guest virtual machines.
+There are no complicated configuration procedures involved: you can implement Hyper-V COM port redirection with just a few simple steps.

 This detailed guide should have provided you with the knowledge required to add Hyper-V serial port connectivity to your virtual sessions.
 Once these connections have been established, your virtual machine will enjoy the same functionality as if it had a direct connection to the peripheral serial device.